 Create a realtime thread with the given characteristics and a specified Runnable.
-The thread group of the new thread is inherited from its creator unless the newly-created realtime thread is allocated in scoped memory, then its thread group is (effectively) null.
+The scheduling group of the new thread is inherited from its creator unless group is set.
 The newly-created realtime thread is associated with the scheduler in effect during execution of the constructor.